 The students are covered under this accidental insurance scheme at the institution on payment of Rs.
-16/-annually.
+16/- annually.
 The policy provides compensation in the event of the insured person sustaining bodily injuries solely and directly from accident caused by external and violent means resulting in death or disability, within 12 months of its occurrence.
-The sum insured in this Policy shall be Rs.10000/- per insured person.
-Moreover, this may include payment of medical expenses (due to accident) up to 10% of the sum insured, i.e., Rs.
-1000/- per insured person.
+The sum insured in this Policy shall be Rs.25,000/-/ - per insured person.
+Moreover, this may include payment of medical expenses (due to accident) up to a certain percentage or a maximum amount.